Murrieta, California

-Murrieta /mjʊəriˈɛtə/ is a city in southwestern Riverside County, California, United States.
+Murrieta /mjʊəriˈɛtə/ is a city in the Inland Empire region of southwestern Riverside County, California, United States.
 The population of Murrieta was 110,949 as of the 2020 census.
 Murrieta experienced a 133.7% population increase between 2000 and 2010, making it one of the fastest-growing cities in the state during that period.
 Largely residential, Murrieta is typically characterized as a bedroom community.
 Murrieta is bordered by the city of Temecula to the south, the cities of Menifee and Wildomar to the north, and the unincorporated community of French Valley to the east.
 Murrieta is at the center of the Los Angeles-San Diego mega-region.
 Murrieta is named for Juan Murrieta, a Californio ranchero who founded the town.

 History

 Murrieta is named after its founder Juan Murrieta, a Californio ranchero.

 The Luiseño people founded the village of Avaa7ax or 'Avaa'ax where Murrieta stands today.

 For most of its history, Murrieta was not heavily populated.
 On June 9, 1873, Domingo Pujol, Francisco Sanjurjo, and Juan and Ezequiel Murrieta purchased the Rancho Pauba and Rancho Temecula Mexican land grants, comprising 52000 acre in the area.
 Ezequiel returned to Spain and turned the land over to his younger brother, Juan Murrieta (1844–1936), who brought 7,000 sheep to the valley in 1873, using the meadows to feed his sheep.
 The partnership dissolved in 1876 and Ezequiel and Juan Murrieta retained 15,000 acres of the northern half of the Temecula Rancho.
 Ezequiel and Juan Murrieta granted a right-of-way, one hundred feet wide to the California Southern Railroad through the Temecula Rancho on April 28, 1882, so that the railroad could be constructed through the valley.